When Chokepoints Break

 Beyond oil

-Gulf states import 80% of their food by sea.
-By mid-March, 70% of food imports were disrupted.
+Gulf states import roughly 80% of their food by sea.
+By mid-March, disruption hit 70% of incoming food shipments.
 A grocery emergency across the GCC.

 What the network reveals

-The global shipping network was optimized for efficiency, not resilience.
-Remove one node with high betweenness centrality and the system fragments.
+The global shipping network optimized for efficiency, not resilience.
+Remove one high-betweenness node and the system fragments.

 Toggle chokepoints to see how the network reorganizes: